kwenox25/Krystal_Earbuds/README.md

 # Krystal Earbuds

-Welcome to my Krystal Earbuds promotional page.
-This is designed to give you an overall feels of an earbuds by clicking the hotspot of each part of it.
-I used sass, gsap and javascript for the output.
+Welcome to the Krystal Earbuds repository.
+This project allows you to customize and code the hotspot functionality for your Krystal Earbuds.
+I use SCSS, GSAP and JavaScript to handle the output.

 ## Contributing